flaki/daemon/README.md

 `OUTDIR`   | Defaults to `$WORKDIR/_deploy/`.
 Dǣmon passes this and the branch in the environment variable `OUTPUT_DIR` to the build command, e.g.: `OUTPUT_DIR=$WORKDIR/_deploy/mybranch npm run build`
 `BUILDCMD` | The command to execute after a successful pull, defaults to `npm run build`.
 The output directory and environment name are exposed to the build script as the env vars `OUTPUT_DIR` & `BUILD_ENV`
 `LOGSDIR`  | Enable logging incoming webhook payloads in the given folder, ideal for debugging and feature development (default: no logging)

+Note that all configuration file parameters can also be passed as regular ENV vars.
+If you need to launch Dǣmon without a configfile, you may specify a dash instead: `daemon -`.
+Please further note that environmental variable values take precedence and will override the config entries.

 ### Development